rngchan/sun-moon-rng/README.md

 ### Child Traits Section

 In this section, you determine what traits you want the egg pokemon to have.
 Be it a specific range of IVs, a specific ability, or anything else you might want.
 Mind the specific format for IV range, since it MUST follow the `[x, y]` format, which means any IV greater than or equal to x OR lesser than or equal to y will be accepted.
 A value of "Anything" for other fields means any ability/nature/etc. is fine and should be considered a valid egg.
-You can specify here if you want the child to be shiny or not, too.
+You can specify here if you want the child to be shiny or not, too, as well as what hidden power type you want.

-**THERE IS CURRENTLY NO SUPPORT FOR FILTERING HIDDEN POWER TYPE.
-I'M WORKING ON IT.**

 ### RNG Parameters Section